Pinkerton (detective agency): Outlaws and competition

 Pinkerton agents were hired to track western outlaws Jesse James, the Reno Gang, and the Wild Bunch (including Butch Cassidy and the Sundance Kid).
 On March 17, 1874, two Pinkerton detectives and a deputy sheriff, Edwin P. Daniels, encountered the Younger brothers (associates of the James–Younger Gang) in Roscoe, Missouri; Daniels, John Younger, and one Pinkerton agent were killed.
-In Union, Missouri, a bank was robbed by George Collins, aka Fred Lewis, and Bill Randolph; Pinkerton Detective Chas Schumacher trailed them and was killed.
+In Union, Missouri, a bank was robbed by George Collins (or Fred Lewis) and Bill Randolph; Pinkerton Detective Chas Schumacher trailed them and was killed.
 Collins was hanged on March 26, 1904, and Randolph on May 8, 1905, in Union.
 Pinkertons were also hired to transport money and other high-quality merchandise between cities and towns, which made them vulnerable to outlaws.
 Pinkerton agents were usually well paid and well armed.

 George Thiel, a former Pinkerton employee, established the Thiel Detective Service Company in St. Louis, Missouri, a competitor to the Pinkerton agency.
 The agency operated in the U.S., Canada, and Mexico.

 Modern era

 During the 1930s, the Ford Motor Company used Pinkertons to break unions at its Ford River Rouge complex, notoriously during the Battle of the Overpass.

-Due to its conflicts with labor unions, the word Pinkerton continues to be associated by labor organizers and union members with strikebreaking.
-Pinkertons diversified from labor spying following revelations publicized by the La Follette Committee hearings in 1937, and the firm's criminal detection work also suffered from the police modernization movement, which saw the rise of the Federal Bureau of Investigation and the bolstering of detective branches and resources of the public police.
+Due to its conflicts with labor unions, the word "Pinkerton" continues to be associated by labor organizers and union members with strikebreaking.
+Pinkerton diversified from labor spying following revelations publicized by the La Follette Committee hearings in 1937, and the firm's criminal detection work also suffered from the police modernization movement, which saw the rise of the Federal Bureau of Investigation and the bolstering of detective branches and resources of the public police.
 With less of the labor and criminal investigation work on which Pinkertons thrived for decades, the company became increasingly involved in protection services, and in the 1960s, even the word "detective" disappeared from the agency's letterhead.
-The company now focuses on threat intelligence, risk management, executive protection, and active shooter response.
+The company now focuses on threat intelligence, risk management, executive protection, and active-shooter response.

 In 1999, the company was bought by Securitas AB, a Swedish security company, for $384 million, followed by the acquisition of the William J. Burns Detective Agency (founded in 1910), a longtime Pinkerton rival, to create (as a division of the parent) Securitas Security Services USA.
 Today, the company's headquarters are located in Ann Arbor, Michigan.

-In December 2018, Securitas AB issued a cease and desist notice to video game company Take-Two Interactive over the use of the Pinkerton name and badge imagery in Red Dead Redemption 2.
+In December 2018, Securitas AB issued a cease-and-desist notice to video game company Take-Two Interactive over the use of the Pinkerton name and badge imagery in Red Dead Redemption 2.
 They demanded royalties for each copy of the game sold, or they would take legal action.
 Take-Two maintained that the Pinkerton name was strongly associated with the Wild West, and its use of the term did not infringe on the Pinkerton trademark.
 By April 2019, Securitas AB had withdrawn its claim.